 Collections Management for Smaller Cultural InstitutionsContains 8 Component(s) Recorded On: 02/26/2019

 During this four-part self-study course, participants will learn about essential aspects of collections management, from the acquisition and registration of objects through the care, use, and deaccessioning of objects.

 Preservation Methods and Materials for ExhibitionsContains 12 Component(s) Recorded On: 10/25/2018

-This course covers the basics and standards for lighting, exhibition components, mount making as well as installation and object handling equipment.
+This self-study course covers basics and standards for lighting, exhibition components, mount making, and installation and object handling equipment.

 The National Center for Preservation Technology and Training (NCPTT) and the Foundation for Advancement in Conservation (FAIC) partnered to present a series of online resources that provide sound recovery practices for cultural heritage.
 The target audience for these training events includes staff in small museums responsible for collections care, as well as homeowners and collectors.

 Wet Recovery of Paper and BooksThe first webinar in the series is "Wet Recovery of Paper and Books" presented by Karen Pavelka from UT Austin School of Information.

 Wet Recovery of TaxidermyThe webinar "Wet Recovery of Taxidermy" was presented by Fran Ritchie and Julia Sybalsky from American Museum of Natural History.

 Wet Recovery of Taxidermy